rcasto/downpop/README.md

 ```

 ## Notes
-To display the output seen via the CLI, [console.table](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is used.
+- To form the output [console.table](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is used.
 So it may be subject to limitations based on the browser/environment it is ran in.

-If you have [Node.js](https://nodejs.org) installed, you will in turn have [npm](https://www.npmjs.com/get-npm) installed and thus [npx](https://github.com/npm/npx) should be available for you to use as well.
+- If you have [Node.js](https://nodejs.org) installed, you will in turn have [npm](https://www.npmjs.com/get-npm) installed and thus [npx](https://github.com/npm/npx) should be available for you to use as well.

 ## Resources
 - [npm registry download counts api documentation](https://github.com/npm/registry/blob/master/docs/download-counts.md)